 Protected Cell Companies (“PCCs”)

-On receipt of the application the Executive of the Authority will process the application.
+On receipt of the application the staff of the Authority will process the application.
 This will include a review of the application form and supporting documents, and, if appropriate, discussion with other regulatory bodies.
 In addition, the Authority considers whether the proposed holders of certain roles are fit and proper.
 For further information on the fitness and propriety assessment process please see the Regulatory Guidance - Fitness and Propriety.

 On completion of these enquiries the staff will make a recommendation as to whether an authorisation should be granted and detailing any conditions that it may be appropriate to attach to the authorisation.